Ski flying: Norway–Slovenia rivalry

 Ever since its inception in 1936, ski flying has centred around Slovenia, and more recently Norway.
-The very first recorded jumps of 100 and 200 m, together with a total of 41 world records, have been set on two different hills in the Alpine valley of Planica: Bloudkova velikanka, which has since been re-established as a ski jumping large hill, and its successor Letalnica bratov Gorišek, dubbed the "monster hill".
+The very first recorded jumps of 100 and 200 m, together with a total of 41 world records, have been set on two different hills in the Alpine valley of Planica: Bloudkova velikanka, which has since been reconfigured as a ski jumping large hill, and its successor Letalnica bratov Gorišek, dubbed the "monster hill".
 Since 1997, with very few exceptions, the Ski Jumping World Cup has traditionally held its season finale in Planica.
 This takes place usually on Letalnica, but is occasionally moved to Bloudkova (most recently in 2014, during renovation at Letalnica).

-After being renovated in 2011, Vikersundbakken in the Norwegian town of Vikersund has been the world's pre-eminent ski flying hill, and the rivalry with Planica was renewed after more than twenty years of the latter's dominance of world records.
-Six world records including the current one have been set in Vikersund, which has also been dubbed the Monsterbakken ("monster hill").
+After being renovated in 2011, Vikersundbakken in the Norwegian town of Vikersund became the world's pre-eminent ski flying hill, and the rivalry with Planica was renewed after more than twenty years of the latter's dominance of world records.
+Six world records have been set in Vikersund, which has also been dubbed the Monsterbakken ("monster hill").
 All world records from 1987 onwards have been set exclusively in Planica and Vikersund.

 Slovenian athletes were highly successful in Planica between 2012 and 2016, holding a near-lockout on the top spot in individual and team competitions.
 The four-day event in 2016 drew a total of 110,000 spectators, many of them Slovenians celebrating Peter Prevc's World Cup title victory.
 Since 2016, Norway has led the way in individual and team competitions, having won four gold medals (three team, one individual) at the Ski Flying World Championships, and dominating 2018 in terms of the World Championships and Ski Flying World Cup.

-When distances beyond 200 m were first reached in 1994, Norwegian athletes have been the most preeminent world record setters, with eleven records set by seven athletes as of March 2017.
-Norwegian and Slovenian athletes in particular have gained a reputation for being experts at ski flying.
+When distances beyond 200 m were first reached in 1994, Norwegian athletes have been the most prolific world record setters, with eleven records set by seven athletes as of March 2017.
+In contemporary women's ski flying, since the discipline became part of their World Cup season, four world records have been set by two Slovenian athletes; Norwegians have the next most, with two.